se-beast-ian/hps1/README.md

 ### HPS1

-A collection of solemn utterances ancestring to Captain Haddock (<a href="https://www.tintin.com/">Tin Tin<a/>)  ... conveniently packaged as your bash shell prompt.
+A collection of solemn utterances ancestring to Captain Haddock (<a href="https://www.tintin.com/">Tin Tin<a/>)  ... conveniently packaged as your bash shell prompt. <br>
+So convenient in fact, that it will

 ### Why the need for this